Thelin90/G.E.D.K/README.md

 ## Project Design

-The design of this project is that is should fast and easy to deploy and run.
+The design of this project is that it should be fast and easy to deploy and run.
 Below is a description of how the application should be deployment ready.

 ![Screenshot](https://github.com/Thelin90/PySparkDocker/blob/master/deployment.png)

 Microservices is an architectural style that structures an application as a collection of loosely coupled services.
-It which implement business capabilities such as continuous delivery/deployment of scale.
+Therefore enrich business capabilities, such as continuous delivery/deployment of scale.

 ## Data Processing

-Apache Spark is tool used within this project to do the data processing.
-Spark is a unified analytic engine for large-scale data processing.
+Apache Spark is the chosen tool used within this project.
+Spark is quick and very responsive tool to perform data processing with.
+It provides an analytic engine for large-scale data processing.
 It is a general distributed in-memory computing framework implemented in scala.
-Spark is a data-processing tool that operates on those distributed data collections.
-Hence it does not do distributed storage.
-Spark is also much faster than hadoop.
+Hence spark operates on distributed data collections.
+However it does not do distributed storage.
+Spark is proven to be much faster than the popular Apache Hadoop framework.
 Apache Spark and Hadoop have different purposes but works good together.
 A high level overview of Apache Spark below:

 ![Screenshot](https://github.com/Thelin90/PySparkDocker/blob/master/spark.png)